Product Bundling

 - Dismiss-to-approve ratio: If you dismiss 90% of suggestions, the analysis may not match your store's merchandising logic well.

-See what AI finds in your catalog
+See what the Smart engine finds in your catalog

 Related articles